Ending a Contract With a Property Manager

-Do Give the Proper Notice
+Give the Required Notice

-Most contracts will require giving between 30 and 90 days notice to terminate a contract.
+Most contracts will require between 30 and 90 days notice to terminate a contract.
 Make sure you are within this window or one of two things can happen:

-Do Make Your Notification in Writing
+Make Notification to End Contract in Writing

 You need to make sure your notification to terminate the management contract is in writing (and not by email!).
 You should send the notice by certified mail, return receipt requested, so you will have a record that it was sent and that the property manager received it.
 Make sure you include the effective date of the contract termination.

-Do Understand the Costs Involved
+Understand the Costs Involved

-Do Inform Your Tenants of the Change in Management
+Notify Tenants of the Change in Management

 Depending on the contract, either you or the current property manager are responsible for informing the tenants that you have parted ways with the current management company.
 It is also best to do this in writing.
 You should give the tenants the information about who will manage them from this point forward, and let them know where their security deposits will be held.

-Do Give Reasonable Time to Receive Funds Owed to You
+Allow Time to Receive Funds Owed to You

-You should anticipate waiting for one to two months until you receive all funds owed to you.
+You should anticipate waiting one to two months until you receive all funds owed to you.
 This is because the manager must make sure they have the necessary funds to pay all expenses owed before they can determine the amount you are owed.

 Funds owed to you will include monthly rent collected, any money in the reserve fund you have established and any miscellaneous income, such as revenue from a cell phone tower or billboard.
 The management company is also responsible for transferring the tenant's security deposits to you or to the new management company you are using.
 Make sure they are put in the proper account according to your state laws.

-Do Obtain Copies of All Important Paperwork
+Get Copies of All Important Paperwork

 Make sure you are given copies of all leases, records of security deposits and a statement of all income and expenses.
 These documents should be sent to you immediately upon termination of the contract.
 There is no reason for a lag of more than three or four days.

-Don’t Make It Personal
+Do Not Make It Personal